 Advisor: Co-Founder, MapMyFitness

 Headquartered in Boulder CO, gaugewear, inc is a seed stage start-up commercializing wearable sensors based on research from the University of Colorado Boulder.
-Independent analysts estimate the market for health and fitness wearables will approach $15B by 2020, and the global thermometry market will exceed $6B.
+Independent analysts estimate the market for health and fitness wearables will approach $16B by 2020, and the global thermometry market will exceed $6B.
 Using unique, patented technology, gaugewear is providing new wearable sensors to address these markets.
-Sensors in development include core body temperature and a fabric-based input gesture sensor.

 We love to chat about what we are working on and progress in the field.